-British snowboarding sensation Kirsty Muir has a secret up her sleeve when it comes to performing on the slopes.
+British freestyle skiing sensation Kirsty Muir has a secret up her sleeve when it comes to performing on the slopes.

 The 17-year-old Scot has recently started listening to music when she competes, a tactic she believes has given her a competitive edge.